-The Group and company adopted all of the new or amended Accounting Standards and Interpretations issued by the International Accounting Standards Board ('IASB') and the IFRS Interpretations Committee and endorsed by the EU that are mandatory for the current reporting period.
-The adoption of these amendments to the requirements of IFRS Accounting Standards as adopted by the EU did not result in substantial changes to the group and company's accounting policies impacting the Group and Company's financial performance and position.
+The Group and the Company adopted all of the new or amended Accounting Standards and Interpretations issued by the International Accounting Standards Board ('IASB') and the IFRS Interpretations Committee and endorsed by the EU that are mandatory for the current reporting period.
+The adoption of these amendments to the requirements of IFRS Accounting Standards as adopted by the EU did not result in substantial changes to the Group's and the Company's accounting policies impacting the Group's and the Company's financial performance and position.